daniellerch/daniellerch.github.io/stegorank/adaptive-spatial-en.md

 ## Typical tools and implementations

-The current StegoWatch comparison relates these methods to HStego versions, but method-level detectability results may use Aletheia simulators rather than complete end-user tools.
+The current StegoRank comparison relates these methods to HStego versions, but method-level detectability results may use Aletheia simulators rather than complete end-user tools.

 Related research implementations can also appear in StegoLab, but they should be treated as methods or research code rather than end-user tools.